reitzig/ltx2any/README.md

  * Keeps your main directory clean by default.

 It is easy to extend ltx2any with additional LaTeX engines and secondary tools.
-We currently have support for the following implemented:
+Currently, we provide the following functionality:

  * Engines `pdflatex` (default), `xelatex` and `lualatex` for creating PDFs.
- * Extensions for `bibtex`, `biber`, `makeindex`, Metapost, TikZ externalization and `gnuplot`.
+ * Extensions for `bibtex`, `biber`, `makeindex`, SyncTex support, TikZ externalization, `gnuplot` and Metapost.

 Pull requests with new engines or extensions are appreciated.
 Please make sure to adhere to the specs (upcoming) and include test cases.